albertfgu/diffwave-sashimi/README.md

 ## SaShiMi

-The version of S4 used in these experiments is an outdated version of S4 that predates V2 (February 2022) of the [S4 repository](https://github.com/HazyResearch/state-spaces) (currently on V3 as of July 2022).
+The version of S4 used in these experiments is an outdated version of S4 from January 2022 that predates V2 (February 2022) of the [S4 repository](https://github.com/HazyResearch/state-spaces).
+S4 is currently on V3 as of July 2022.

-### SaShiMi+DiffWave
+### DiffWave+SaShiMi

 Experiment folder: `exp/unet_d128_n6_pool_2_expand2_ff2_T200_betaT0.02_uncond/`
 Train from scratch: `python train.py model=sashimi train.ckpt_iter=-1`